gatblau/artisan/docs/readme.md

 Cryptography is hard, so *Artisan* works hard to make it easy to use and implicitly engrained in the fabric of packages.

 Using Pretty Good Privacy (PGP) keys by default, *Artisan* can automatically validate that the package being executed comes from a trusted source and it is safe to run.

+## Embedded SOPs

+When companies onboard new employees or team members, they need to go through a learning curve before they can be effective at their jobs.
+Time is always in short supply for training.

+Standard Operating Procedures (SOP) are documents that contain the necessary instructions to complete critical processes.

+SOPs ensure that a business can keep running smoothly as employees come and go, thus providing business continuity.

+:boom: *Artisan* can embed SOPs in packages making them easy to distribute and readily available to operators.

 ## Key Components